Heterogeneous Graph Neural Network on Semantic Tree: Experiments

 \subsection{Ablation Study}

-We here evaluate whether adding the subtree attention component and using labels from the training set really help or not to answer \textbf{Q3}.
-The test F1 scores or accuracy of HetTree is evaluated on IMDB, ACM, and Ogbn-Mag compared with its three variants: \textit{"weighted-sum}", "\textit{parent-att}" and "\textit{no-label}".
+We next evaluate whether adding the subtree attention component and using labels from the training set really help or not to answer \textbf{Q3}.
+The test F1 scores or accuracy of \NAME are evaluated on IMDB, ACM, and Ogbn-Mag compared with its three variants: \textit{"weighted-sum}", "\textit{parent-att}" and "\textit{no-label}".
 Variant \textit{weighted-sum} removes the proposed subtree attention but uses a weighted child-sum like TreeLSTM~\cite{TreeLSTM}.
 Variant \textit{parent-att} removes the proposed subtree attention but computes weights of children nodes using attention on the parent node, which is the tree-encoding method used in SHGNN~\cite{SHGNN}.
 Variant \textit{no-label} does not use labels as extra inputs.
+We note that substituting the entire semantic tree aggregation with conventional metapath aggregation based on attention mechanism is what the baseline SeHGNN~\cite{SeHGNN} does.
+Since we compare \NAME with SeHGNN in all benchmarks, we do not include it in the ablation study.

-The results in \cref{tbl:ablation} show that each component is effective for HetTree.
+The results in \cref{tbl:ablation} show that each component is effective for \NAME.
 We notice that datasets exhibit distinct sensitivities to individual components.
 The subtree attention results in more performance gain on IMDB, which could be attributed to the sparsity of the graph.
 It demonstrates that subtree attention can capture the metapath hierarchy, compared to other tree encoding mechanisms.
 Ogbn-Mag is more sensitive to label utilization, which could be attributed to the large number of classes of labels that provide richer information through propagation.